 A destinations good practice guide has been created and can be viewed below.

 Our Compass tool was developed in partnership with the Gatsby foundation to assess a school’s performance against the Gatsby benchmarks which state for ‘Schools should collect and maintain accurate data for each pupil on their education, training or employment destinations for at least three years after they leave the school.’
 The benchmarks set a high standard of career guidance based on international research and best practice.
 DfE have recognised that this may be difficult for some schools but encourage schools to begin to put processes in place that will help them make better use of destination data.
-For ideas on how this can be achieved please refer to the DfE Good Practice Guide.

 The expectation of 3 year destination tracking is from KS4.
 We would encourage sixth forms / colleges to track from KS5 because we think it would be useful to help reflect on provision and advice given as well as inform future programmes, but it is not an expectation.